 Emmeline Pankhurst, the British suffragist, was the founder of the Women’s Social and the Political Union that advocated women’s voting rights in the early 20th century.
+She brought unity among women of the time.
 You can see her work for the women in the movie ‘Suffragette’.

 Sandra Day O’Connor, the first woman to serve as the Supreme Court justice, paved the way for girls everywhere to aspire to do great things for the government.
 We’d interpret the meaning of her name ‘defending men’, as ‘humans’.

 Lucy, the orator and women’s rights leader is best known for retaining her name after marriage.
 This solid and saucy name means ‘light.’

 How can anyone not admire this Pakistani teenager, who is today’s women’s rights and education activities’ activist and also the youngest recipient of the Nobel Peace Prize?
 She will surely inspire generations to come.

 The name Joy leaped the popularity charts after the release of animated movie “Inside Out”, where it was the name of one of the feelings in the lead character’s head.
 The name is the true representation of happiness.
 It means finding enjoyment, harmony, and miracle in anything that you do.

 History has witnessed some amazingly inspirational Elizabeths.
 One is Elizabeth Cady Stanton, the 19th-century women’s right activist who was also the president of the National Woman Suffrage Association for 20 years.